-Term Definition Disabled adult child's benefit Title II Social Security benefits paid to a person who was determined disabled before age 22, and whose parent is deceased or receiving retirement or disability benefits.
+Disabled adult child's benefit Title II Social Security benefits paid to a person who was determined disabled before age 22, and whose parent is deceased or receiving retirement or disability benefits.
+Term Definition Disabled adult child's benefit person who was determined disabled before age 22, and whose parent is deceased or receiving retirement or

-- Social Security records that show the person is entitled to Social Security benefits as a disabled adult child; or - Collateral contact with the Social Security Administration that confirms the person is entitled to benefits as a disabled adult child.
+• Social Security records that show the person is entitled to Social Security benefits as a disabled adult child; or

+Collateral contact with the Social Security Administration that confirms the person is entitled to benefits as a disabled adult child.